ls1intum/Artemis/docs/dev/playwright.rst

 3. Configure test users

      Playwright tests require users with different roles to simulate concurrent user interactions.
-You can configure user ids and check their corresponding user roles in ``src/test/playwright/support/users.ts`` file.
-Usernames are defined automatically by replacing the ``USERID`` part in ` ``PLAYWRIGHT_USERNAME_TEMPLATE`` with corresponding user id.
+You can configure user IDs and check their corresponding user roles in the ``src/test/playwright/support/users.ts`` file.
+Usernames are defined automatically by replacing the ``USERID`` part in ` ``PLAYWRIGHT_USERNAME_TEMPLATE`` with corresponding user ID.
 If users with such usernames do not exist, set ``CREATE_USERS`` to ``true`` on the ``playwright.env`` file for users to be created on setup stage.
-If there exist users with the same name(s) but different user role(s), change user ids to different values to ensure new users are created with roles as defined in configuration.
+If users with the same name(s) but different user role(s) exist, change user IDs to different values ensuring new users are created with roles as defined in configuration.

 4. Setup Playwright package and its browser extensions:

-    Run ``npm run playwright:setup`` to install Playwright browser binaries, set up the environment to ensure Playwright can locate these binaries and create test users if creating users is enabled in configuration.
+    Run ``npm run playwright:setup`` to install Playwright browser binaries, set up the environment to ensure Playwright can locate these binaries and create test users (if creating users is enabled in configuration).

 5. Open Playwright UI

    Run ``npm run playwright:open`` to open the Playwright UI.
-This is a graphical interface that allows you to run individual tests, test files or test suites.
+This graphical interface allows you to run individual tests, test files, or test suites.
     Another way to run tests is to use the command ``npm run playwright:run``.
 This command runs all tests in command line.